 “The United States has a significant interest in making sure Africa — all of Africa — develops in a democratic, stable manner with the resources it needs.
 And it’s not just about charity.
 Africa is home to eight of the world’s fastest-growing economies, and at the moment China is winning the race for investment and influence in Africa.
 U.S. presidential candidates ignore the continent at their own risk.”

 Whoever becomes the next president should pursue a vibrant Africa policy, even if we don’t hear much about the continent during the 2016 Election cycle.

 Why is this important?

-To start with, it is critical for Americans to take an interest in issues which go beyond domestic matters which affect them.
-We should look for where there is opportunity and progress, and make it known to our law-makers so they are aware how important these issues are.
+To start with, it is critical for Americans to take an interest in issues that go beyond domestic matters which affect them.
+We should look for where there are opportunities and progress, and make it known to our law-makers so they are aware of how important these issues are.

 We should demand that the media be held accountable for how it reports the news – Africa is a work in progress, but it is not a land only of death, disease, and war.